-Helios acquires goods and services for the purposes of making its supplies, totalling \$1,075,000 (comprising \$75,000 VAT and for which VAT invoices are provided).
+Helios acquires goods and services for the purposes of making all of its supplies; taxable and exempt, totalling \$1,120,000 (comprising \$120,000 input VAT and for which VAT invoices are provided).
+All of the input VAT would not be allowed as a claim since it was incurred in the provision of both taxable and exempt supplies (mixed supplies).